VenciNic/working-time-api/README.md

 		"employee_id":"EMPLOYEE_ID"
     }

-The registratin of working hours is POST request to http://localhost:8765/working-times/add and json body:
+The registration of working hours is POST request to http://localhost:8765/working-times/add and json body:

     {